Skip to content

 Choosing the Right Type of Confidence Interval

-In data science, choosing the right type of confidence interval is crucial.
-Different types of data require different approaches.
-Let’s explore the two main types: mean confidence intervals and proportion confidence intervals.
+In data science, choosing the right type of confidence interval is crucial because different types of data need different approaches.

 When to Use a Mean Confidence Interval vs. a Proportion Confidence Interval